KUTuaNithid/artificial_intelligence/README.md

 | 1.0 | ↑ | <img src="images/task5_equa_tab_10.jpg" width="300"> | <img src="images/task5_equation_a1.0.png" width="300">

 #### **Summary**
-As the result, we can use the RNN method to find the solution of the simultaneius equation.
-All of method whether a theoritical, Gibbs copies, Ergodicity can get the correct result.
+As the result, we can use the RNN method to find the solution of the simultaneous equation.
+All of method whether a theoretical, Gibbs copies, Ergodicity can get the correct result.
 The more gain makes more confident of the result, but we can get the correct result from all gains.

 ---
 ## **Author**
-Nithid Mahattanasin 6314552753 student of TAIST AI&IoT (ICTES) course 2020, Kasetsart University
+Nithid Mahattanasin 6314552737 student of TAIST AI&IoT (ICTES) course 2020, Kasetsart University